material-components/material-components-web/docs/codelabs/building-beautiful-sites/docsite/2-explore.md

 The first thing to notice here is that we’re using a `<link>` tag to load a fully-built version of MDC-Web via the [unpkg CDN](https://unpkg.com/#/).
 We publish MDC-Web via NPM.
 Using unpkg is a great way to experiment with MDC-Web without the need to immediately include it as a dependency.
 Note that we include [normalize.css](https://necolas.github.io/normalize.css/) for consistent cross-browser rendering, as well as the [Roboto font](https://fonts.google.com/specimen/Roboto) from Google Fonts.

+> Note that we pinned the version to `0.9.1` for the purpose of this codelab, as the `latest` version is under active development.
+For available components and the latest APIs, please checkout our [Github Repository](https://github.com/material-components/material-components-web) and [demo site](http://material-components-web.appspot.com/).
+{: .hint}

 Let’s look at what’s in the `<body>` of the document.
 What you’ll mainly notice is a bunch of mdc-* CSS classes.
 These css classes are provided to you by MDC-Web (free of charge 😉).
 Some of the classes already in use are: